Native American Facts For Kids was written for young people learning about the Menominee tribe for school or home-schooling reports. We encourage

 lodges with bark covering.

-Here are some pictures of wigwams, birchbark houses, and other Native American homes.
+Here are some pictures of wigwams and birchbark houses.

 Most Menominee villages also included a sweat lodge and a larger great hall.